jbrenna/twitter-api/README.md

 # twitter-api
 Tools for Twitter API

-Put your all credentials in twitter_keys.py
+Put your credentials in twitter_keys.py